-- Canvas accessibility (go.osu.edu/canvas-accessibility) - CarmenZoom accessibility (go.osu.edu/zoom-accessibility) - Adobe Xd Set accessibility preferences in Adobe Xd OS
+- Canvas accessibility (go.osu.edu/canvas-accessibility) - CarmenZoom accessibility (go.osu.edu/zoom-accessibility)

 Calendar

 I will make every attempt to adhere strictly to these dates.
 However, based on circumstances, some of these dates are subject to change.
 I will communicate any necessary changes as Announcements posts on Carmen in addition to emails to the entire class.